bluedata-katacoda/katacoda-scenarios/My Hello World/step2.md

 <li>`ls -R`{{execute}}</li>
 </ul>
 <h2>Task 3</h2>
 Create a directory on the system where the App Workbench software is installed.
-This directory will house all the files and components for the HelloWorld application.
-To do this, execute the following command:

 `mkdir -p ~/src/catalog/helloworld`{{execute}}